 - Meet and network with CHS employees, interns, and volunteers

 - Work as part of a team and gain a broad understanding of how different departments function within an institution

-Interns must complete 250 hours on task (generally 30 hours/week [including unpaid lunch hour] x 10 weeks) and are eligible for a $500 stipend.
-Please note, 2018 selections have been made.
-Please check back in January 2019 for 2019 application details.
+Interns must complete 250 hours on task (generally 30 hours/week [including unpaid lunch hour] x 10 weeks) and are eligible for a $1,700 stipend.

 Exact internship dates will vary, based upon student availability and supervisor needs.